FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 exportFolderAndFileRecoverFiles($subscription_id, $selected_files_vm)
 ```

-Recover folders and files from bin
+Recover folders and files from the recycle bin

 User with a SubscriptionCreate permission can access this method.